ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**4.5.5**

+- 🌧︎ A handful of additional language fixes.
+- Implements changes from TILER2 2.2.3.
+	- Ancient Scepter is now FakeInventory blacklisted.
+Fixes incompatibility with Tinker's Satchel (in combination with a Tinker's Satchel update).

 **4.5.4**

 - 🌧︎ Large batch of language tweaks.
 Many item/equipment descriptions now hide sections if e.g. a relevant config option is set to 0.